Billing Procedures

 Most financial aid disbursements for graduate students appear on the bursar e-bills in July, August, or September (for the fall semester) and January (for the spring semester).
 If they do not, contact the director of graduate studies for your field.

-If your e-bill has "pending credits" (pending financial aid) showing for the fall and spring term, these pending credit will be removed from the e-bill in October (for fall) and April (for spring).
-After this happens, please contact the Graduate Financial Aid office to find out why the aid has not been posted to your bursar account.
+If your e-bill has "pending credits" (pending financial aid) showing for the fall and spring term, these pending credits may be removed from the e-bill in October (for fall) and April (for spring).
+After this happens, please contact the Graduate Financial Aid office to find out why the aid has not been posted to your bursar account at (607) 255-5145.

 Top